alqithami/calligraguard/README.md

 ## Dataset provenance

 Populate `docs/FONTS_MANIFEST_TEMPLATE.csv` before calling the repository complete.
 If source fonts cannot be redistributed, the manifest should still record source URL, version, license, checksum, and split assignment.

-## Paper assets

-If the README claims that the repository can regenerate or compile the paper, the `paper/` directory should contain the actual manuscript PDF and source package.
-See `paper/README.md`.

 ## Citation